keboola/developers-docs/extend/custom-science/index.md

 Advantages:

-* Zero developer configuration; only a git repository is needed
+* Zero developer configuration; only a git repository is needed.
 * No interaction with Keboola developers is needed.
 No acceptance process.
 * No knowledge of Docker is required.